Atkin Chambers Barristers

 2011 Public Access qualified

-2011 Appointed Chair of Complaints Committee and Board Member of Bar Standards Board
+2011 Appointed Chairman of Professional Conduct Committee and Board Member of Bar Standards Board

 2010 Bencher of Gray’s Inn